deckhouse/deckhouse/helm_lib/README.md

   {{- include "helm_lib_deployment_strategy_and_replicas_for_ha" . | nindent 2 }}

 ```
-In HA mode will render to:
+In HA mode will render on:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment